dprint/dprint/website/config.md

 You must specify any of the following values:

-- `"openSource"` - Dprint is formatting an open source project whose primary maintainer is not a for-profit company (free).
+- `"openSource"` - Dprint is formatting an open source project whose primary maintainer is not a for-profit company (no sponsorship requirement).
-- `"educational"` - Dprint is formatting a project run by a student or being used for educational purposes (free).
+- `"educational"` - Dprint is formatting a project run by a student or being used for educational purposes (no sponsorship requirement).
-- `"nonProfit"` - Dprint is formatting a project whose primary maintainer is a non-profit organization (free).
+- `"nonProfit"` - Dprint is formatting a project whose primary maintainer is a non-profit organization (no sponsorship requirement).
-- `"commercialPaid"` - Dprint is formatting a project whose primary maintainer is a for-profit company or individual and the primary maintainer paid for a commercial license.
+- `"commercialSponsored"` - Dprint is formatting a project whose primary maintainer is a for-profit company or individual and the primary maintainer sponsored the project.
 Thank you for being part of moving this project forward!
-- `"commercialTrial"` - Dprint is formatting a project whose primary maintainer is a for-profit company or individual and it is being evaluated for 30 days.
+- `"commercialEvaluation"` - Dprint is formatting a project whose primary maintainer is a for-profit company or individual and it is being evaluated for 30 days.

-See [Pricing](/pricing) for more details.
+See [Sponsor](/sponsor) for more details.

 ## Plugins